Operation Lost Trust: Investigation

 At that time, South Carolina required that state lawmakers report any campaign contributions they received to the respective ethics committee of their governing body.
-After the initial five indictments made the news, Governor Carroll A. Campbell Jr. and Speaker of the House Robert Sheheen both stated that reforms to this system were in order.
-Out of the 28 indictments in total (lobbyists were also indicted) only the indictment of Representative Tim Wilkes resulted in a no guilty verdict.
+After the initial five indictments made the news, Governor Carroll A. Campbell Jr. (R) and Speaker of the House Robert Sheheen (D) both stated that reforms to this system were in order.
+Out of the 28 indictments in total (including indicted lobbyists), only the indictment of Representative Timothy Castles Wilkes (D) resulted in a not guilty verdict.
 The South Carolina Legislative Black Caucus raised concerns about the large number of African American lawmakers charged during the investigation.

 Aftermath

 Ethics Reform Act of 1991

 In response to Operation Lost Trust, state lawmakers passed the Ethics Reform Act of 1991.
-This act made it illegal for lobbyists to give any gift, including a campaign contribution, to any serving member of the government.
+This act made it illegal for lobbyists to give any gift, including campaign contributions, to any serving member of the government.
 It also capped donations from lobbying firms (lobbyists themselves had to be uninvolved in the decision) to $1,000 when it was previously unlimited.
 The act also regulated how businesses and organizations which employ lobbyists could entertain lawmakers, ensuring that the entertainment was conducted only in formal groups.

 Strengthening the governorship

 On February 23, 1993, a bill was introduced to the South Carolina House of Representatives to restructure the state government.
 Up to this point, the governor of South Carolina had largely been a ceremonial figurehead with limited power.
 However, after Operation Lost Trust, the General Assembly voted to give the governor what was essentially a "third" of its power.
-According to The State, the main newspaper of Columbia, South Carolina, "the legislation condensed 75 agencies into 17, and let the governor hire and fire the directors of 11.
-The legislature maintained its power over education, road construction, and environmental regulations while giving the governor power over agencies that imprisoned people, managed healthcare, and collected taxes for the state.
-South Carolina is still considered a "legislative state" with the General Assembly maintaining a large proportion of power over the governor's appointments as well as the ability to appoint judges.
+According to The State, the main newspaper of Columbia, South Carolina, “the legislation condensed 75 agencies into 17, and let the governor hire and fire the directors of 11.”
+The legislature maintained its power over education, road construction, and environmental regulations, while giving the governor power over agencies that imprisoned people, managed healthcare, and collected taxes for the state.
+South Carolina is still considered a “legislative state,” with the General Assembly maintaining a large proportion of power over the governor’s appointments, as well as the ability to appoint judges.